 Event: Playgrounds vs Submarine Channel 2012

 Watch the short impression of the event (above) by Christiaan Grammar.
-And stay tuned for a series of new interviews and Profiles of some of the creators shot backstage during the event and on location in the artist’s studio’s prior to Playgrounds.
+Or watch a series of interviews and Profiles of some of the creators shot backstage during the event and on location in the artist’s studio’s prior to Playgrounds.
 Snapshots on Flickr

 See also a review on Animatie.blog (in Dutch)